C.J. Abrams Player Props: Nationals vs. Pirates

 C.J.
 Abrams At The Plate

-- Abrams is batting .222 with three doubles, two triples, two home runs and six walks.
+- Abrams is hitting .224 with three doubles, two triples, two home runs and six walks.

-- Abrams has picked up a hit in 13 of 23 games this year, with multiple hits four times.
+- In 56.0% of his games this season (14 of 25), Abrams has picked up at least one hit, and in four of those games (16.0%) he recorded multiple hits.

-- He has hit a home run in two of 23 games played this season, and in 2.2% of his plate appearances.
+- He has hit a home run in two of 25 games played this year, and in 2.1% of his plate appearances.

-- In 21.7% of his games this season, Abrams has driven in at least one run.
-In four of those games (17.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Abrams has driven in a run in five games this season (20.0%), including four games with more than one RBI (16.0%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in eight games this year (34.8%), but has had no multi-run games.
+- He has scored in eight games this season (32.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.